2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 Situation:

-An engineering firm with 50 employees across three floors (12,000 square feet) required network infrastructure capable of handling large CAD files, project collaboration, and a mix of technical applications.
-Their existing infrastructure combined Cat5e (older wing) and Cat6 (newer wing) cabling.
-They needed network segmentation for security purposes: separating guest WiFi, employee access, and production systems.
+An engineering firm with 50 endpoints across three floors (12,000 sq ft) needs network infrastructure capable of handling large CAD files, project collaboration, and a mix of technical applications.
+Their existing infrastructure combines Cat5e (older wing) and Cat6 (newer wing) cabling.
+They need network segmentation for security purposes: separating guest WiFi, employee access, and production systems.

 Solution:

-- UniFi Dream Machine Pro Max ($599) — Provides centralized gateway and NVR capability
+- UniFi Dream Machine Pro Max ($599) — Centralized gateway and NVR capability

 - 2× UniFi Switch Pro Max 48 PoE — Floors 1 & 2 ($2,598)